 - Once done with the sterilizing, transfer the jam into the sterile jars. make sure not to touch the inside of the jar or jar lid at all and then seal the jars.

 - Homemade jam made without properly 'canning' will last in the fridge for up to three weeks or in the freezer for up to 6 months.

-- You can also use a boiling water canner method (the hot water bath method) if you want to properly store your jam and strawberry preserves for long-term storage.
+- You can also use a boiling water canner method (the hot water bath method – check my Step-by-Step Guide to Water Bath Canning for Beginners) if you want to properly store your jam and strawberry preserves for long-term storage.
 That way your jam will last up to 2 years in a cool, dry, dark location.

 - Make sure to use a pan large enough to allow plenty of space for the mixture to boil up.
 It expands quite a lot when boiling.

 - It’s best to use a large pan with a heavy base for quick, even cooking.
 Choosing one that’s larger and shallow ( like a saute pan) is better than one that’s very tall.
 Copper bases are best, if you have one – but not necessary.